 A map of the City’s stormwater infrastructure is available here.

-Hobart is a city which is more than 200 years old.
-The installation of stormwater infrastructure has only been a relatively recent consideration.
+Hobart is a city which is more than 200 years old and the installation of stormwater infrastructure has only been a relatively recent consideration.
 As such, many parts of Hobart either lack or have inadequate infrastructure.
 This deficiency in stormwater infrastructure can lead to properties and roads being subject to inundation or water-related nuisances.

-Stormwater within sewer mains has resulted in some sewer systems not having adequate capacity during wet weather.
+Stormwater entering the sewer network may result in some sewer systems not having adequate capacity during wet weather.
 This causes sewer overflows onto roads and private properties during heavy rainfall.

-Where properties discharge onto the ground, downhill properties can be inundated or their land is subject to ongoing soakage.
+Where properties discharge onto the ground, downhill properties can be inundated or the land is subject to ongoing soakage.

-In addition there is an increasing public realisation that waterways should not be contaminated by humans' activity.
+In addition there is an increasing public awareness of the natural values of waterways and that they should not be contaminated by humans' activity.
 As such any new or existing developments need to be reviewed to take into account the health of waterways and the River Derwent.

-Council has acknowledged the above issues and identified the need for a Stormwater Strategy.
+The Council acknowledges these issues and has identified the need for a Stormwater Strategy.
 This Strategy has been based on key stormwater-related activities and seeks to provide high level guidance and communication to and from the more focused and detailed management plans, including the Master Drainage Schemes, Catchment Management Plans and Asset Management Plans.

 Dial Before You Dig is a referral service for information on locating underground utilites anywhere in Australia.
 Hobart City Council's stormwater and waterways assets are now available via the notification service provided through the 1100 Dial Before You Dig service.
 No matter the size of your project - landscaping in your backyard or heavy work such as directional boring or directional drilling - for notification of any service for a particular location, contact Dial Before You Dig at www.1100.com.au or on 1100 during business hours.